-Clive Donovan devotes himself full-time to poetry and has published in a wide variety of magazines including The Journal, Agenda, Acumen, Poetry Salzburg Review, Prole, Sentinel Literary Quarterly and Stand.
-He lives in the creative atmosphere of Totnes in Devon, U.K. often walking along the River Dart for inspiration.
-He is hoping to entice a publisher to print a first collection.
+Clive Donovan devotes himself full-time to poetry and has published in a wide variety of magazines including Agenda, Amethyst Review, Fenland Poetry Journal, Neon Lit.
+Journal, Prole, Sentinel Lit.
+Quarterly and Stand.
+He lives in Totnes, Devon, U.K. by the River Dart.
+His debut collection will be published by Leaf by Leaf in November 2021.

 Tim Dwyer’s chapbook is entitled Smithy Of Our Longings (Lapwing).
 His poems have recently appeared in Cyphers and the anthology of the Irish Poetry Chair, Hold Open The Door, and forthcoming in Atrium.
 He recently moved from the United States and now lives in Bangor, Northern Ireland.

 Elijah East is a support worker for disabled adults in Leeds.
 His poetry concerns queer bodies and the queer experience, whilst also contemplating the spiritual.
 His work can also be found on Instagram @elijahjayx .